 Demographic Data Collection Standards

-To the greatest extent practicable, all programs and activities of the Authority and Department, including activities to promote workforce diversity, and any data collection or reporting the Authority or Department does on behalf of other state agencies, through any means, must collect REALD and SOGI information in accordance with these rules and Authority and Department policy.
+To the greatest extent practicable, all programs and activities of the Oregon Health Authority (OHA) and Oregon Department of Human Services (ODHS), including activities to promote workforce diversity, and any data collection or reporting OHA or ODHS does on behalf of other state agencies, through any means, must collect REALD and SOGI information in accordance with these rules and OHA and ODHS policy.

-To the greatest extent practicable, the Authority and the Department must require contractors and subcontractors, who collect, record or report any demographic data on behalf of the Authority and Department to collect REALD and SOGI information in accordance with these rules and Authority and Department policy.
+To the greatest extent practicable, OHA and ODHS must require contractors and subcontractors, who collect, record or report any demographic data on behalf of OHA and ODHS to collect REALD and SOGI information in accordance with these rules and OHA and ODHS policy.

 A requestor, when collecting REALD and SOGI information in accordance with these rules, must comply with the following standards:

-Individuals should be asked to self-report answers to the questions and information should not be assumed or prejudged.
+Individuals must be asked to self-report answers to the questions and information must not be assumed or prejudged.

 If an individual is unable to self-report, a family member, advocate, or authorized representative may answer the questions.

-Never fill in demographic information for an individual if an answer is missing or has otherwise not been provided by the individual or the individual’s caregiver, except as permitted in section (5) of this rule.
+May not fill in demographic information for an individual if an answer is missing or has otherwise not been provided by the individual or the individual’s caregiver, except as permitted in section (6) of this rule.
 Questions must be asked in the exact way they are worded in these rules, except that pronouns can be changed or substituted with proper nouns.
 For example, the question "How do you identify your race, ethnicity, tribal affiliation, country of origin, or ancestry?" could be changed to "How does your child identify their race, ethnicity, tribal affiliation, country of origin, or ancestry?".
 The question about hearing loss, "Are you deaf or have serious difficulty hearing?" can be changed to "Is your child deaf or do they have serious difficulty hearing?".

+If an individual is under age 18, or if an individual aged 18 or older is accompanied by a parent or caregiver, the requestor must ask the following questions about the data collection process:

+“Who is filling out this form?”
+Response options:

+Individual/Patient

+Parent/Caregiver/Guardian

+Not listed (please specify): (with open text box)

+In subsection (4)(a) above, if the response was not (4)(a)(A) “Individual/Patient”, the requestor must ask the following question: “Was the individual/patient present when the data was reported?”
+Response options:

+Yes

+No

-(4) When collecting REALD and SOGI information a requestor must offer the following response options in addition to any other responses required in these rules:
+When collecting REALD and SOGI information a requestor must offer the following response options in addition to any other responses required in these rules:

 For all REALD and SOGI questions, except for the question in OAR 950 030-0030(1) and the questions in OAR 950-030-0060 (2) and (4):